If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 First, I realised that I deserve pleasure as much as my partners.
 I was primarily sleeping with men and masc-of-centre people at the time, and the orgasm gap is a real phenomenon to which I have no desire to contribute with my sex life.

 I also realised that faking it just begets more frustration and unsatisfying sex.
-If a partner believes that what they’re doing is making me cum, they will (reasonably) continue doing those things when we have sex again in the future.
+If a partner believes that what they’re doing is getting me off, they will (reasonably) continue doing those things when we have sex again in the future.
 By faking orgasms, I was literally teaching partners to continue touching me in ways that didn’t work for me.
 What’s the point of that?

 I recently saw this article about why faking orgasms “may not be as bad for your relationship as we thought,” and… it made me kinda ragey.
 This part, in particular: